University of Basel

 The old main building of the University of Basel, which with its arcades in the middle takes up the lines of the first Italian university in Bologna.

-The University of Basel (Latin: Universitas Basiliensis; German: Universität Basel) is a public research university in Basel, Switzerland.
+The University of Basel (Latin: Universitas Basiliensis; Universität Basel) is a public research university in Basel, Switzerland.
 Founded on 4 April 1460, it is Switzerland's oldest university and among the world's oldest universities.
 The university is traditionally counted among the leading institutions of higher learning in the country.

 The associated Basel University Library is the largest and among the most important libraries in Switzerland.
 The university hosts the faculties of theology, law, medicine, humanities and social sciences, science, psychology, and business and economics, as well as numerous cross-disciplinary subjects and institutes, such as the Biozentrum for biomedical research and the Institute for European Global Studies.
 In 2020, the university had 13,139 students and 378 professors.
-International students accounted for 27 percent of the student body.
+International students accounted for 27% of the student body.

 In its over 500-year history, the university has been home to Erasmus of Rotterdam, Paracelsus, Daniel Bernoulli, Leonhard Euler, Jacob Burckhardt, Friedrich Nietzsche, Tadeusz Reichstein, Karl Jaspers, Carl Gustav Jung, Karl Barth, and Jeanne Hersch.
 The institution is associated with ten Nobel laureates and two presidents of the Swiss Confederation.